Student Account Examples FOR 2021-22

 - The anticipated aid numbers also do not account for any potential fees if you chose to borrow an Unsubsidized Direct Loan or GradPLUS.

-- The student receiving a grant (Example 3) is eligible for a fall cash advance check for living expenses and has elected to apply for a student loan to bring them up to the set student budget of $95,800.
+- The student receiving a grant (Example 1) and the student who is a full budget borrower (Example 2) have elected to apply for the maximum student loan amount possible to bring them up to the set student budget of $104,200 and are eligible for a fall cash advance to cover living expenses.

 - In all these examples housing/rent was not addressed.
-If you will be living off-campus in housing not affiliated with Harvard University, you should expect to utilize your own personal resources and/or cash advance check, if eligible, to pay off-campus rent.
+If you will be living off-campus in housing not affiliated with Harvard University, you should expect to utilize your own personal resources and/or cash advance, if eligible, to pay off-campus rent.
 If you will be residing in a dormitory, your room will appear on your student account as a semester charge both in July and December.
-If you will be residing in Harvard Real Estate Services’ housing, your monthly rent will be billed to your student account.
+If you will be residing in Harvard Real Estate Services’ housing (HU Housing), your monthly rent will be billed to your student account.
 You must pay your rent charges on your student account each month.